iankorf/trackjunkie/README.md

 	perl junkie.pl > 2023-automated

 There may be other events not listed, for example open test days or private events.
-These will have to be added manually to `2023-manual`.
+Also, HPDE Junkie shows Canadian tracks but doesn't list them.
+These types of extras will have to be added manually to `2023-manual`.

 Then some later script reads these files and clusters track dates by region.

+	perl cluster.pl 2023-manual 2023-automated